beakerbrowser/beakerbrowser.com/_docs/team.md

 order: 3
 ---

-Beaker is built by a team Decentralizated-Web enthusiasists with a history of making Web apps, FOSS software, and peer-to-peer networks.
+Beaker is built by a team of decentralizated Web enthusiasists with a history of making Web apps, FOSS software, and peer-to-peer networks.
 We work in tandem with the [Dat Project](https://datproject.org).

 <div class="team-members">
   <div class="team-member">